Bobby Darin: 1960s

 Darin's 1960 recording of "Artificial Flowers", a song by Sheldon Harnick and Jerry Bock from the Broadway musical Tenderloin about the death of a child laborer, featured a jazzy, big band arrangement by Richard Behrke, that was in sharp contrast to its tragic lyrics.

 In 1962, Darin began writing and singing country music, with hit songs including "Things" (US number three/UK number two) (1962), "You're the Reason I'm Living" (US number three), and "18 Yellow Roses" (US number 10).
 The latter two were recorded by Capitol Records, which he joined in 1962, before returning to Atlantic three years later.
 Darin left Capitol in 1964.
 Two years later, he had his final UK hit single, with a version of Tim Hardin's "If I Were A Carpenter", which peaked at number 9 (number eight in the US).
 Darin performed the opening and closing songs on the soundtrack of the 1965 Walt Disney film That Darn Cat!.
 "Things" was sung by Dean Martin in the 1967 TV special Movin' With Nancy, starring Nancy Sinatra.

 In 1963, through his office in New York's Brill Building, Darin employed future The Byrds leader Roger McGuinn (then Jim McGuinn) and singer-songwriter Frank Gari as songwriters.
 McGuinn was "instructed to listen to the radio and to emulate the songs he heard".
 McGuinn and Gari brought Darin a song called "Beach Ball" and Darin booked recording time in the Brill Building demo studio where the three recorded the song with Darin on drums, Gari on piano and McGuinn on guitar and all three on vocals.
-The song was subsequently recorded by Australian varity show presenter Jimmy Hannan, with backing by the Bee Gees.
+The song was subsequently recorded by Australian variety show presenter Jimmy Hannan, with backing by the Bee Gees.
 Darin, McGuinn and Gari's recording was issued in 1963 by Capitol Records under the name The City Surfers.
 A second City Surfers single was issued the same year, again with writers under Darin's employ (Frank Gari, Artie Resnick and Kenny Young) providing the songs.
 Darin's T. M. Music/T. M. Productions produced both singles, but details of the second City Surfers single session are lost, though Darin does appear to feature prominently as vocalist on the second City Surfers single.